-Occupational Therapists work with a range of ages and in a variety of environments and situations.
-These include helping children in schools with their learning needs; working with people who have had an illness, injury or disability; and assisting those with mental illness to engage effectively in everyday tasks.
+Occupational Therapists work with people across a range of ages in a variety contexts.
+This could include helping children in schools with their learning needs, or working with people who have had an illness, injury or disability affecting their physical and/or mental health, to stay in work.

-Amongst other tasks, Occupational Therapists assess clients' abilities and help them gain or regain skills; plan and direct therapy treatment (including physical and social activities); recommend adaptations to equipment environments such as home, work or motor vehicles; advise clients on changes to their lifestyle to help them with daily activities; and observe and report on clients' progress.
+Occupational Therapists engage with people to identify their areas of need and current capabilities and plan and implement therapy interventions (including physical, cognitive and social activities).
+They may recommend adaptations to home, work or motor vehicles, problem solve with people to introduce changes to their lifestyle to help them with daily activities, and rehabilitation following acute traumatic injuries.